 As a result, employers across industries have become laser-focused on filling vacancies to meet current demands, regardless of candidates’ education, experience, skill, or cultural fit.
-According to a report from Robert Half, 77% of senior managers admitted to recruiting the wrong person for a role the year prior.
+According to a 2021 report from Robert Half, 77% of senior managers admitted to recruiting the wrong person for a role the year prior.
 And things are only getting worse; a recent study by global staffing firm ManpowerGroup has found that 77% of employers around the world are experiencing difficulties in filling job vacancies, marking the highest talent shortage in 17 years.

 But good enough isn’t always good enough.
 The fact is: hasty hiring is one of the costliest mistakes a business can make.
 In addition to the upfront costs of recruiting and onboarding new employees, even one bad hire can have a ripple effect that impacts every aspect of your company’s performance, increases your liability exposure, and leads to an upswing in lawsuits.

 Skeptical?
 Keep reading to learn why bad hires are a business risk no company can afford to take.

 Disclaimer: Please note the information provided herein offers guidelines only and is presented from a liability-based perspective to help you avoid insurance claims.
 It is not exhaustive and should not take the place of legal advice.
 For specialized guidance, please consult a lawyer or a licensed insurance representative.

 1. Turnover Costs

 Most organizations tend to underestimate just how much time and money it takes to find, pursue, interview, and train new candidates.
 Plus, SMBs without a dedicated HR team or companies that are experiencing their own internal talent shortages might not have the time, budget, or personnel to devote weeks on-end to find the perfect candidate for each role if they have a mountain of positions to fill.